-Liberation theology being spurred on in the 1970’s was essential to the success in women’s centered theology.
-This feminist theology, based on the liberation of women, was developed by Letty Russell and Rosemary Radford Ruether.
+Liberation theology being spurred on in the 1970s was essential to the success in woman-centered theology.
+This feminist theology, based on the so-called liberation of women, was developed by Letty Russell and Rosemary Radford Ruether.
 Being an ‘oppressed class of society,’ women had a right to develop their own doctrine.
 In order to be fully liberated, they would develop this feminist doctrine which affirmed their own experience.
 These feminists looked at the theology and doctrine of the past and that which was counter to their philosophy was discarded.

 Cold Hard Truth

 Despite the heretical deviations from orthodox Christian doctrines, feminist theologians didn’t think of themselves as going outside the bounds of Biblical truth.
 This trajectory hermeneutic (slow progression of change in the practical application of Scripture through time which extends beyond the New Testament) spurred Christian women to apply their experience and perspectives into theology.
 Women took pride in their extended realm of study through theology.

 Despite the heretical deviations from orthodox Christian doctrines, feminist theologians didn’t think of themselves as going outside the bounds of Biblical truth.

 Russell encouraged women to become involved in theology, for, theology was their basis for ‘liberation.’
 While the secular feminists analyzed the world through their perspective, the Christian feminists did the same with their analysis of the Bible.
 Any doctrine that did not follow a woman’s experience in their path to liberation was revised.

 Feminists became autonomous not only from men and the world, but also from God.